cornell-ece5745/ece5745-tut8-sram/docs/index.md

 CACTI Memory Generator
 --------------------------------------------------------------------------

-While the SAED memory generator is useful for understanding how memory generators work in general, the SRAM macros produced by the SAED memory generator are not particularly useful in this course for two reasons.
+While the OpenRAM memory generator is useful for understanding how memory generators work in general, the SRAM macros produced by the OpenRAM memory generator are less useful in this course since they do not support partial writes.
-First, the SAED memory generator can only generate SRAM macros with 16, 32, 64, or 128 rows and the maximum bits per row is 512.
-This is somewhat limiting, but perhaps more importantly the SAED memory generator does not support partial writes.
 So to build SRAMs suitable for use in caches we would need to combine many smaller SRAMs, and we would need to carefully write only one of these smaller SRAMs for a partial write.
-The SAED memory generator also produces relatively simplistic `.lib` files which make reasonable power analysis difficult.
 Given these issues, we will be using a different memory generator based on the CACTI memory modeling tool.

 The CACTI memory generator is not a "real" memory generator, but instead it uses first-order analytical modeling to estimate the area, energy, and